Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 What is included in the kit?

 Story Talk 2 includes magnetic frames and shapes representing each story element, a Story Star soft toy for turn-taking, and Bendy - a flexible character for modelled storytelling.
-You also receive 20 connector prompt cards and three digital download sections: an overview with theory and curriculum links, structured activities with instructions, and almost 100 pages of resources including blackline masters, picture cards, character and setting images, stories for modelling and story starters.
+You also receive three digital download sections: an overview with theory and curriculum links, 46 pages of structured activities with instructions, and 99 pages of resources including blackline masters, story-planning templates, prompt cards, picture stimuli, stories for modelling and story starters.

 Can Story Talk 2 be used for both oral and written stories?